 Learning the core rules of the game is easy and can be done in about 5 minutes.
 I’m not kidding.
 If you’re familiar with how simple the rules are for Warhammer 40K 8th edition then you’ll get the idea.

-So far Games Workshop has released two seasons.
+So far Games Workshop has released two seasons for 5th edition.
 Basically, each season releases new teams, updates some rules, adds some, etc.

 Blood Bowl Rules

 The rulebook comes in the starter set for the game.
 Otherwise, I have not seen it for sale on its own, which stinks.
 You might find it on eBay though.

 However, the rules are almost identical to the Living Rulebook that existed prior to the 2016 release.
 The few changes that there are between the Living Rulebook and the 2016 edition is so minimal that it won’t trip you up at all.

 So, if you want to learn the game, and you won’t want to buy the starter set, then you can learn the game by checking that out.